9 Best Places to Donate Clothes for the Homeless

 2. Wash the clothes before donating

-I know you want to get rid of your old clothes but you should make sure they’re clean before donating them.
-Otherwise, these facilities will have to spend their already very limited resources to get those clothes cleaned before they can be distributed to the homeless.
+You want to remove your old clothes, but you should ensure they’re clean before donating them.
+Otherwise, these facilities will have to spend minimal resources to get those clothes cleaned before they can be distributed to the homeless.

 3. Call or visit the charity first

-I’ve said this many times before, coordinate with the charity first before hauling your donation on their doorsteps.
-This will not only help you determine what items to donate but also when to bring your donations in.
+I’ve said this often: coordinate with the charity before hauling your donation on their doorsteps.
+This will help you determine what items to donate and when to bring your donations.

 Donate To The Poor & Homeless Of South Florida